bids-standard/bids-validator/README.md

 * validate.TSV()
 * validate.NIFTI()

+Additionally you can reformat stored errors against a new config using `validate.reformat()`

+#### Configuration

+You can configure the severity of errors by passing a json configuration file with a --c or --config flag to the command line interface or defining a config object on the options object passed during javascript usage.

+The basic configuration format is outlined below.
+All configuration is optional.

+    {
+    	"ignore": [],
+    	"warn": [],
+    	"error": [],
+    	ignoredFiles: []
+    }

+`ignoredFiles` takes a list of file paths or glob patterns you'd like to ignore.

+`ignore`, `warn`, and `error` take lists of issue codes or issue keys and change the severity of those issues so they are either ignored or reported as warnings or errors.
+You can find a list of all available issues at [utils/issues/list](https://github.com/INCF/bids-validator/tree/master/utils/issues/list.js.

+In addition to issue codes and keys these lists can also contain objects with and 'and' or 'or' properties set to arrays.
+These allow some level of conditional logic when configuring issues.
+For example:

+	{
+		"ignore": [
+			{
+				"and": [
+					"ECHO_TIME_GREATER_THAN",
+					"ECHO_TIME_NOT_DEFINED"
+				]
+			}
+		]
+	}

+In the above example the two errors will only be ignored if both of them are triggered during validation.

+	{
+		"ignore": [
+			{
+				"and": [
+					"ECHO_TIME_GREATER_THAN",
+					"ECHO_TIME_NOT_DEFINED"
+					{
+						"or": [
+							"ECHO_TIME1-2_NOT_DEFINED",
+							"ECHO_TIME_MUST_DEFINE"
+						]
+					}
+				]
+			}
+		]
+	}

+And in this example the listed issues will only be ignored if `ECHO_TIME_GREATER_THAN`, `ECHO_TIME_NOT_DEFINED` and either `ECHO_TIME1-2_NOT_DEFINED` or `ECHO_TIME_MUST_DEFINE` are triggered during validation.

 #### In the Browser

 The BIDS Validator currently works in the browser with [browserify](http://browserify.org/).
 You can add it to a browserify project by cloning the validator and requiring it with browserify syntax ```var validate = require('bids-validator');```.